input-output-hk/plutus-pioneer-program/docs/week3.rst

-When we explained the (E)UTxO model in the first lecture, we mentioned that in order to unlock a script address, the script attached to the address is run, and that script gets three pieces of information - the *Datum*, the *Redeemer* and the *Context*.
+When we explained the (E)UTxO model in the first lecture, we mentioned that in order to unlock a script address, the script attached to the address is run, and that script gets three pieces of information - the *datum*, the *redeemer* and the *context*.

 In the second lecture, we saw examples of that, and we saw how it actually works in Haskell.